SEPTEMBER 11 - BIRTHS

 (source)

-French engineer who, in 1874, received a patent on a telegraph code that by the mid-20th century had supplanted Morse Code as the most commonly used telegraphic alphabet.
+Jean-Maurice-Émile Baudot was a French engineer who received a patent on a telegraph code (1874) that by the mid-20th century had superceded Morse Code as the most commonly used telegraphic alphabet.
 He dedicated his life to the development of a fast-printing telegraph.
 After successively improved versions, he demonstrated at the International Exhibition of Electronics a perfected model which could transmit six simultaneous messages.
 The Baudot system was used throughout the world for terrestrial and undersea links for over 70 years.
+The baud unit of data transmission rate is named after him.

 Carl Zeiss